google/docsy/content/en/docs/Adding content/feedback.md

 ---
-title: "User Feedback"
+title: "Analytics and User Feedback"
 date: 2019-06-05
-weight: 3
+weight: 7
 description: >
-  How to access and use the "was this page helpful?" widget data, disable the widget on a single page or all pages, and change the response text.
+  Add Google Analytics tracking to your site, use the "was this page helpful?" widget data, disable the widget on a single page or all pages, and change the response text.
 ---

+## Adding Analytics

+The Docsy theme contains built-in support for [Google Analytics](https://analytics.google.com/analytics/web/) via Hugo's [internal template](https://gohugo.io/templates/internal/#google-analytics), which is included in the theme.
+Once you set Analytics up as described below, usage information for your site (such as page views) is sent to your Google Analytics account.

+### Setup

+1. Ensure you have [set up a Google Analytics property](https://support.google.com/analytics/answer/1042508) for your site: this gives you an Analytics ID to add to your config, which Docsy in turn adds to all your site's pages.
+1. Open `config.toml`.
+1. Enable Google Analytics by setting the Tracking ID property to your site's Analytics ID.

+        [services.googleAnalytics]
+        id = "UA-00000000-0"

+1. Save and close `config.toml`.
+1. Ensure that your site is built with `HUGO_ENV="production"`, as Docsy only adds Analytics tracking to production-ready sites.
+You can specify this variable as a command line flag to Hugo:

+    ```
+    $ env HUGO_ENV="production" hugo
+    ```

+    Alternatively, if you're using Netlify, you can specify it as a Netlify [deployment setting](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) in `netlify.toml` or the Netlify UI, along with the Hugo version.

-## Overview
+## User Feedback

 By default Docsy puts a "was this page helpful?" feedback widget at the bottom of every documentation page, as shown in Figure 1.